Sago Mine disaster: Locating the trapped miners

 In the early morning of January 4, 41 hours after the incident began, 12 of the miners were found dead.
 Randal L. McCloy Jr. was found alive, but in critical condition.
 The remaining miners were found at the working face of the second left portion of the mine, some 2.5 mi from the mine entrance, behind a "rough barricade structure", as described by Hatfield.
 This is the same area where drilling had indicated high carbon monoxide levels.

 About three hours after the reports, company CEO Bennett Hatfield confirmed that McCloy was the sole survivor.
 This was the first official report from the company since the victims were found.

 Soon after the first reports of survivors, ambulances and the hospital emergency room were on standby.
-Hatfield said that carbon monoxide levels in the area where the miners were found was in the range of 300–400 ppm when the rescue team arrived.
+Hatfield said that CO levels in the area where the miners were found was in the range of 300–400 ppm when the rescue team arrived.
 This is near the safe threshold level to support life for 15 minutes.
-He said that carbon monoxide poisoning was the likely cause of death.
+He said that CO poisoning was the likely cause of death.
 "Our intentions are to do the right thing and protect our people the best we can ...
 Federal and state mining officials will conduct a thorough investigation of the accident with full company support", Hatfield said.